 Employers use skills-based questions to assess whether you have the appropriate skills to become a good surveyor or property consultant – remember that the skills that you’ll be asked about will always be relevant to the job.
 By giving evidence from the past it indicates to the recruiter how you might behave in the future.
 It also shows whether you have the analytical skills and self-knowledge to select the best examples.

-- Gerald Eve has requested candidates: ‘Please give an example of how you have adapted your own communication style to deal with different people/clients.’
+For example, Gerald Eve requests: ‘Please give an example of how you have adapted your communication style to deal with different people.’

 For more advice on the application process read our article on how to answer other tricky questions: why property, why this employer and why this job?